Reading is Focus of Summer STARS

 Cincinnati Public Schools’ Summer STARS learning program aims to help elementary school students strengthen reading skills.

-• Summer Learning is not mandatory for any student, but it is highly recommended for those students who were identified as not on track academically on the screening test (given in the fall) for the Third Grade Reading Guarantee.
+- Summer Learning is not mandatory for any student, but it is highly recommended for those students who were identified as not on track academically in reading NWEA MAP Winter Benchmarks as required by Ohio's Third Grade Reading Guarantee legislation.
 Summer Learning programs also are recommended for any students in grades K-3 who are not on track academically.

 Summer STARS Links to Ohio’s Third Grade Reading Guarantee

-Beginning in 2013-14, all third-graders with low scores on the OAA reading test must be retained in third grade to allow time for improvement, per state law.
+Since 2013-14, all third-graders with low scores on state reading tests must be retained in third grade to allow time for improvement, per state law.
 Called Ohio's Third Grade Reading Guarantee, this law aims to ensure that struggling young readers get the support needed to improve.

 By third grade, students should be strong enough readers to begin “reading to learn,” and able to move away from the “learning to read” focus of earlier grades.